 In 2017, IFES began implementing its new project in the Dominican Republic, Promoting Political Leadership for Youths with Disabilities, supported by USAID’s Disability Fund.

-IFES is committed to ensuring the full inclusion of persons with disabilities in future elections in the Dominican Republic with the establishment of a new program and recognizes the education and cultivation of youth leadership as a tool to promote and advance an all-inclusive, democratic society.
-Building on the successes of the 2012 project, “Promoting Political Leadership for Youths with Disabilities,” supported by USAID’s Disability Fund, will cultivate the leadership talents of youths with disabilities to engage in the political process and build the capacity of the Disability Alliance for our Rights (ADIDE), a network of local DPOs.
-IFES will work to promote the participation of youth with disabilities in governance, political and democratic processes and enhance ADIDE’s internal organizational capacity.
+With this new project, IFES maintains its commitment to ensuring the full inclusion of persons with disabilities in future elections and engages in youth political education and leadership as a tool to promote and advance an all-inclusive, democratic society.
+Building upon on previous efforts, Promoting Political Leadership for Youths with Disabilities cultivates the leadership talents of youths with disabilities to engage in the country’s political processes.
+The project also aims to increase the organizational capacity of the Disability Alliance for our Rights, a network of local DPOs.